 Chromophore

-The chromophore is the part of a molecule responsible for its colour.
+The chromophore is the part of a molecule that produces its colour.

-• Things appear to have colour because they absorb some wavelengths of light and reflect others.
+• Things appear to have colour because they absorb certain wavelengths of light while reflect others.

-• The result of wavelengths of light within the visible spectrum entering the human eye is the experience of colour for an observer.
+• When wavelengths of light within the visible spectrum enter the human eye, the observer perceives this as colour.

-• The chromophore is the region of a molecule where there is an energy difference between two separate molecular orbitals.
+• The chromophore is the part of a molecule where there is an energy difference between two different molecular orbitals.

-• A molecular orbital describes the location and wave-like behaviour of an electron as it travels around the nucleus of an atom.
+• A molecular orbital refers to the position and wave-like behaviour of an electron as it moves around an atom’s nucleus.

 • If the energy difference of a chromophore falls within the range of the visible spectrum (2 to 2.75 electron volts) then it will produce colour.

-• The colour produced by a surface or object corresponds with wavelengths of light that are not absorbed during its interaction with the chromophore.
+• The colour produced by a surface or object corresponds with wavelengths of light that are not absorbed during their interaction with the chromophore.